-Why did you decide to join a Greek-letter organization?
+Why did you decide to join a sorority and fraternity?
 This reflective and informative assignment will assist the class in getting to know each other, understanding each person's bond to his/her chapter and to each other through being a sorority or fraternity member at UT Austin.